-FORM 211: Buy a Property to a Non-Resident?
+FORM 211: Sell a Property as a Non-Resident

-In addition, when a non-resident sells a flat that has in Spain must pay a percentage to the Treasury.
-This is regulated by the 211 model and we will explain in more detail below, since it is a topic that is often unknown.
+In addition, when a non-resident sells a flat in Spain must pay a percentage to the Treasury.
+This is regulated by Form 211 and we will explain in more detail below since it is a topic that is often unknown.

 To find out if you are a Tax Resident in Spain or not, you have to comply with a series of requirements established by the IRPF.
 In its article number 9 makes it clear that Spanish residents will be those who: